 According to the recent State of Sales report 88% of sales reps say current economic conditions make it important to anticipate customers’ needs.
 A good CRM system gathers information broadly to allow sales teams to better understand their customers.
 Technologies like AI, workflow and app builder analyse and unlock this data to provide unprecedented insights into how your customers feel so you can know exactly what they want and when your lead is hot.

-To find out why Salesforce is the #1 CRM in the world, and how other companies and sales reps are using Salesforce, register for Salesforce Live: A&NZ.
+To find out why Salesforce is the #1 CRM in the world, and how other companies and sales reps are using Salesforce, check out the on-demand sessions from Salesforce Live: Australia & New Zealand.